xlns-admin/ai-native-saas-build-os/README.md

 Canonical doctrine and enforcement framework for AI-assisted SaaS product builds.

+---

+## Canonical Entry Point

+All repository navigation begins here:

+➡️ /Master-Documentation-Index__v1.1.md

+The Master Documentation Index is the authoritative structural map of this repository.

+Any artefact not referenced within the Master Documentation Index is considered non-canonical.
+Canonical doctrine and enforcement framework for AI-assisted SaaS product builds.

 This repository defines the mandatory lifecycle, governance artefacts, architectural contracts, and validation logic required for building compliant, auditable, and enterprise-grade AI-native systems.
+This repository is designed to withstand enterprise audit and external procurement scrutiny.

 ---